git status

 Checking the current status of your working directory

-To use it, make sure you're in the root directory of your repository in your terminal, and type:
+To use it, make sure you're in your repository directory and type:

 $ git status